-Custer State Park is a 71,000-acre vacation paradise home to abundant wildlife, including bighorn sheep, antelope, deer, elk, coyote, prairie dogs and "begging" burros.
+Custer State Park is a 71,000-acre vacation paradise with abundant adventure and scenic landscapes.
+The park is home to a diverse range of wildlife including bighorn sheep, antelope, deer, elk, coyote, prairie dogs and "begging" burros.
 The park also contains one of the nation's largest free roaming buffalo herds, making it common to encounter a "Buffalo Jam" while driving in the park.
+Custer State Park and South Dakota have been named one of the World's Top 10 Wildlife Destinations.

-The park is home to a wide variety of history including French Creek, made famous when gold was discovered in the Black Hills and President Calvin Coolidge’s Summer White House (the historic State Game Lodge).
-Each fall, Custer State Park hosts the Buffalo Roundup & Arts Festival and during the summer, the Black Hills Playhouse offers professional theater performances surrounded by the beauty of the hills.
+The park is also home to a wide variety of historic sites including French Creek, made famous when gold was discovered in the Black Hills, and President Calvin Coolidge’s Summer White House, the historic State Game Lodge.

 Located along US Highway 16A near the Historic State Game Lodge & Resort, the Peter Norbeck Outdoor Education Center is named after the South Dakota Governor and conservationist who helped establish the park back in 1912.
 Visitors can browse displays and exhibits about the park’s wildlife, geology and history.
 There is also a gift shop and park staff available.